ngzengdi/Hotel-recommender-using-reviews/readme.md

 By considering the audience and primary and secondary stakeholders, this project can deliver a valuable service that meets the needs of travelers while creating value for stakeholders.

 ### Timeline
-06 May finish the scraping
+06 May finish the scraping about 200 properties

 13 May complete the EDA start Modeling